scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 +++

-### Statistical Attributes of Numpy arrays
+### Statistical Attributes of NumPy arrays

-Numpy also provides a variety of what we can call "statistical attributes" which tell us statistics about the data inside the array.
+NumPy also provides a variety of what we can call "statistical attributes" which tell us statistics about the data inside the array.

 ::: {note}